What is OCD?

 OCD is an anxiety disorder characterised by recurrent obsessions and compulsions.

 An obsession is a thought, image or impulse usually experienced as inappropriate or intrusive by the individual, i.e. a negative thought.

 A compulsion is a repetitive behaviour which is performed in response to the obsession, to try to reduce or prevent anxiety, or to stop something bad from happening.
 An example of this could be if someone has an intrusive thought of being contaminated by germs, they may repetitively wash their hands in response.

-However this is not the only form of OCD; common presentations not only include contamination worries but also double checking and hoarding behaviour, as well as ruminations/intrusive thoughts and images, often of violent, sexual or blasphemous nature.
+However, this is not the only form of OCD; common presentations not only include contamination worries but also double checking and hoarding behaviour, as well as ruminations/intrusive thoughts and images, often of a violent, sexual or blasphemous nature.